Gabrieltgaldino/NRG_QT/docs/source/case_studies/epha4.rst

 Visualizing Nilotinib/EphA4 Interactions with Surfaces
 ======================================================

-We will now run the Surfaces for the top pose of FLEXAID.
+We will now run the Surfaces for the top pose of FlexAID.
 Make a selection for the ligand:

     .. code-block:: console

-        select Ligand, resn LIG and Result_0
+        select Ligand, resn LIG and RESULT_0_flx_DB04868_2wo2_bd_site_1_1000x1000

 Click the 'Surfaces' button in the menu.
-Click in 'Refresh' on the 'Surfaces selection:' area and select 'Result_0'.
+Click in 'Refresh' on the 'Surfaces selection:' area and select 'RESULT_0_flx_DB04868_2wo2_bd_site_1_1000x1000'.
 Press 'Run Surfaces'.
 Select 'Ligand' in the 'Ligand:' list and press 'Run'

     .. image:: /_static/images/Tutorial/surfaces_run_lig.png